-• In English, the new ENG 1510E course allows more students to enroll directly in collegelevel Composition I, by providing additional class time and enhanced support for their success.
+• In English, the new ENG 1510E course allows more students to enroll directly in college-level Composition I, by providing additional class time and enhanced support for their success.
 In 2021-22, corequisite ENG 1510E students outperformed developmental level and even traditional college-level students.
-Analysis will continue in 2022-23, particularly focused on the equity of outcomes among student populations.
+Analysis and expansion continues in 2022-23, particularly focused on the equity of outcomes among student populations.